noefp/easy_gdb/README.md

 #### Install easyGDB

+Ideally in a server or Linux system you should clone easy GDB at /var/www/html

-Then, let's create a folder to contain your genomic database.
-Use the name you like.
-For this example we will use `example_db`.
+Alternatively, if you do not have permissions or prefer otherwise, you could create a folder to contain your genomic database, using the location and name you like.
+For example you could use `example_db`, and you could create the folder with next command:
-Or you can just go to /var/www/html/ and clone easy GDB there.

-    $ mkdir example_db
+    mkdir example_db

+Enter into the folder:

-    $ cd example_db
+    cd example_db

 Then follow the steps as in [Set up easy GDB using the template example and Docker](#set-up-easy-gdb-using-the-template-example-and-docker), but directly in your terminal, not using any of the docker commands.

-in example_db:
+at /var/www/html or example_db:

 clone the repository: